sarahzu/DS-for-SE-2018-Seminar/Worksheet_defect_prediction_paper_1_and_3.md

 Each experiment was done on the file level as well as the package level.

-In order to predict the files/packages that have most post-release defects we used linear regression models.
-Using these models, we predicted for each file/package the number of expected post-release defects and compared  the  resulting  ranking  to  the  observed  ranking using Spearman correlation.
+In order to predict the files/packages that have most post-release defects they used linear regression models.
+Using these models, they predicted for each file/package the number of expected post-release defects and compared  the  resulting  ranking  to  the  observed  ranking using Spearman correlation.

 4. What **data** does the paper use?